 This article reviews 10 of the best substitutes for heavy cream.

-Combining milk and butter is an easy, foolproof way to substitute for heavy cream that’ll work for most recipes.
+Combining milk and butter is an easy, foolproof substitution for heavy cream that’ll work for most recipes.

 The butter adds extra fat to the milk, making its fat percentage similar to that of heavy cream.

 Keep in mind that this substitute works well for cooking and baking recipes in which heavy cream is used to add flavor and creaminess.
-However, it won’t whip the same way that heavy cream does.
+However, it will not whip the same way that heavy cream does.